arsham/listish.nvim/README.md

 ![License](https://img.shields.io/github/license/arsham/listish.nvim)

 Neovim plugin for quickfix and local lists.
 You can add and remove items, or you can create notes on current position to either lists.
+It can show in the `signcolumn` where the note is made, and/or show as `extmarks`.

 1. [Demo](#demo)
 2. [Requirements](#requirements)